transientskp/pyse/README.rst

 This is the Python Source Extractor (PySE) for radio astronomical images.

-This project was formally part of the Transient Detection Pipeline:
+This project was formerly part of the Transient Detection Pipeline:

 https://github.com/transientskp/tkp/